claytonNighthawk/SquirrelSuiter/README.md

 •	Squirrel Suiter has multiple procedurally generated levels each with a different theme.

-• All assents excepts for skyboxes and textures were made by the team.
+• All assets excepts for skyboxes and textures were made by the team.

 •	Personal contributions to original project include: physics, UI, level design.